inf380p/inf380p.github.io/_posts/elliott/2022-09-22-synthesis.md

 # Next week & beyond

-You'll read about the `turtle` module, and learn about using `Turtle` objects.
-Your homework is to create two turtle trinkets and a reflection (off of Github).
-We'll review how to make posts together during class, and you'll add information about yourself to the class website as well.
+You'll see some videos about the `turtle` module, and learn about using `Turtle` objects.

 There's a reading on Markdown, which will help you format your posts.
 Treat it as a reference.